FelixBourassaMoreau/FelixBourassaMoreau/README.md

 # Hi there!
-I'm a Software & Mechanical Engineer.
+I build Software & Electronics for the MedTech industry.

 > Bridging the gap between hardware and software, specialized in MedTech and IoT.